HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 * Open up your favorite terminal program, like PuTTy on Windows, or a new terminal on Linux
 * `ssh pi@IPADDRESS`
-* The default password is `mycroft`, so enter this when prompted.
+* The default password is `chatterbox`, so enter this when prompted.
 * If you have successfully logged in via SSH you will see a command prompt like the one below:

 ```text